-This Inaugural Report is to be used for discussion purposes and anyone wanting to contribute to the below glossary of WQM terms are welcome to contact the Project Manager.
-The intention is to incorporate new terminology as it arises during the WQM Policy, Strategy and Implementation Plan development phases, with the first Edition of the Glossary due towards October 2017.
+This Inaugural Report is meant for discussion purposes and anyone wanting to contribute to the below glossary of WQM terms are welcome to contact the Project Manager.
+The intention to incorporate new terminology as it arises during the WQM Policy, Strategy and Implementation Plan development phases, with the first Edition of the Glossary due towards October 2017.